 Hiking boots will last you longer than trail running shoes.
-Typically, you’re supposed to replace hiking boots after 1,000 miles of hiking in comparison to 500 miles for trail running shoes.
+Typically, you’re supposed to replace hiking boots after 1,000 miles of hiking in comparison to about 400 miles for trail running shoes.

 That means that if you go hiking frequently, you’ll probably save yourself some money if you purchase boots instead of shoes.

 If the trail is tough, you’ll want hiking boots or high top running shoes or high top running shoes.
 You’ll want something beefier if you’re going to be making your own trail and not hiking on a nearby forest trail.
 It should be mentioned that it is usually best, for you and the forest, to stay on existing trails.

-Particularly if you’re planning to hike in cold and/or wet conditions, you’ll likely prefer warmer and more protected hiking boots to trail running shoes.
+Particularly if you’re planning to hike in cold and/or wet conditions, you’ll likely prefer the warmth and additional protection of hiking boots.

 Everybody is shaped a little bit different, so depending on your body makeup, hiking boots might be a better option for you.
 How much support do your feet and ankles need?

 If you’ve had issues with the stability of your legs and joint, you might prefer hiking boots to trail running shoes, as they will give you more support.